samhstn/my-config/README.md

 Then set up by adding "sams-aliases" to your plugins

-Your terminal should look something like
+Your terminal should look something like this

 <img src="imgs/terminal.png" />